 Barrier methods of contraception work by physically stopping the sperm from fertilising the egg.

 Short-acting methods of contraception work by releasing hormones.

-Long-acting reversible contraception (LARC) methods of contraception don’t rely on you remembering to take them, but they do need a trained doctor or nurse to administer or fit them for you.
+Long-acting reversible contraception (LARC) methods don’t rely on you remembering to take them, but they do need a trained doctor or nurse to administer or fit them for you.

 Permanent methods of contraception involve male or female sterilisation.